Dear Artistic Community

 Many of our marquee annual events have been and will continue to be offered online including National Indigenous Peoples’ Day (June 21), the Banff International String Quartet Festival (September 1-4), and the Banff Centre Mountain Film and Book Festival (October 31- November 8).

 In the current climate, it is difficult to plan with certainty too far into the future.
-Banff Centre’s programming team hopes to begin to invite single or small groups of artists back to campus this Fall, if possible under health safety guidelines.
+Banff Centre’s programming team hopes to begin to invite single or small groups of artists back to campus as soon as possible under health safety guidelines.
 Artistic disciplines like Visual Arts and Literary Arts lend themselves particularly well to the splendid isolation of Banff Centre’s Leighton Artist studios to participate in self-directed and some thematic residencies.
 The Walter Phillips Gallery, the Paul D. Fleck Library, studios, theatres, fitness facilities, hotels, and restaurants will all reopen gradually as safety protections and financial capacity allow.

 Part of Banff Centre’s pedagogical approach is to offer artists a retreat with all personal and artistic needs met on campus.
 To commence programming and invite artists back to campus, we also need accommodation and hospitality services, and, for all artistic and gathering spaces to be safe.